 Music is the connection of the two most important elements of our live: Time and Love

 Vivien Walser, born in 2004, studies Piano at the University of Music and Performing Arts Munich with Prof. Antti Siirala.
 She received her first piano lessons at the age of five, and at the age of ten she was accepted into the preparatory study section, major piano, in Prof. Massimiliano Mainolfi’s class.
 Since 2017, she is funded by scholarships of Deutsche Stiftung Musikleben.
 Vivien is a 1st prize winner at numerous international competitions as well as at the national competition “Jugend Musiziert”.
 She performed at the Mecklenburg-Vorpommern Festival as part of the “Junge Elite” series, as well as at the Resonanzraum in Hamburg, the Philharmonie im Gasteig and numerous piano recitals.
 Last year, she broadcast several livestream concerts, including as part of the Steinway program “Masters – The Next Generation.”
 She regularly participates in international master classes.
-She received significant impulses from Gerhard Oppitz, Andrea Lucchesini, Antti Siirala, Massimiliano Mainolfi, Boris Slutsky and Pavel Nersessian.
-She currently attends the 11th grade at the Wilhelmsgymnasium in Munich.
+She received significant impulses from Gerhard Oppitz, Antti Siirala, Massimiliano Mainolfi, Boris Slutsky, Andrea Lucchesini, and Pavel Nersessian.

 “Music is the connection ofVivien Walser